Modeling Workbench

 - You need the Admin or Manager workspace role to create and edit semantic projects.

-Semantic authoring lets you create and manage semantic data models directly in Hex — no third-party tool required.
+Semantic authoring lets you create and manage semantic resources directly in Hex — no third-party tool required.
 Semantic projects define a set of data models containing measures, dimensions, and relationships to provide a consistent, governed source of truth for self-serve analytics and AI across your workspace.

 Create a semantic project